sablokgaurav/doublylinked_graph/README.md

-# doublylinked_graph_implementation
+# doublylinked_graph
-a doubly linked list implementation of the parsing of the node graphs using the julia lang. storing the node connection as a doubly linked list and then implementing a positional pointer.
+a doubly linked list implementation of the parsing of the node graphs using the julia lang. storing the node connection as a doubly linked list and then implementing a positional pointer. implementing this in julia for faster rates.

 Gaurav Sablok \
 Academic Staff Member \